Tom and Jerry: Tom and Jerry's new owners

 In 1986, MGM was purchased by WTBS founder Ted Turner.
-Turner sold the company a short while later, but retained MGM's pre-1986 film library, thus Tom and Jerry became the property of Turner Entertainment Co. (where the rights stand today via Warner Bros.), and have in subsequent years appeared on Turner-run stations, such as TBS, TNT, Cartoon Network, The WB, Boomerang, and Turner Classic Movies.
+Turner sold the company a short while later, but retained MGM's pre-1986 film library.
+Tom and Jerry became the property of Turner Entertainment Co., where the rights stand today via Warner Bros., and have in subsequent years appeared on Turner-run channels, such as TBS, TNT, Cartoon Network, The WB, Boomerang, and Turner Classic Movies.

 Third Hanna-Barbera era: Tom & Jerry Kids (1990–1994)

-One of the biggest trends for Saturday morning television in the 1980s and 1990s was the "babyfication" (child versions) of classic cartoon stars, and on March 2, 1990, Tom & Jerry Kids, co-produced by Turner Entertainment Co. and Hanna-Barbera Productions (which would be sold to Turner in 1991), debuted on Fox Kids, and also aired for a few years on British children's block, CBBC.
+One of the biggest trends for Saturday morning television in the 1980s and 1990s was the "babyfication" (child versions) of classic cartoon stars.
+On March 2, 1990, Tom & Jerry Kids, co-produced by Turner Entertainment Co. and Hanna-Barbera Productions (which was sold to Turner in 1991). debuted on Fox Kids, and aired for a few years on British children's block, CBBC.
 It featured a youthful version of the famous cat-and-mouse duo chasing each other.
 As with the 1975 H-B series, Jerry wears his red bowtie, while Tom now wears a red cap.
-Spike and his son Tyke (who now had talking dialogue), and Droopy and his son Dripple, appeared in back-up segments for the show, which ran until November 18, 1994.
+Spike and his son Tyke, who now had talking dialogue, and Droopy and his son Dripple, appeared in back-up segments for the show, which ran until November 18, 1994.
 Tom & Jerry Kids was the last Tom and Jerry cartoon series produced in 4:3 (full screen) aspect ratio.

 One-off productions (2001; 2005)

 In 2001, a new television special titled Tom and Jerry: The Mansion Cat premiered on Boomerang.
 It featured Joe Barbera (who was also a creative consultant) as the voice of Tom's owner, whose face is never seen.
 In this cartoon, Jerry, housed in a habitrail, is as much of a house pet as Tom is, and their owner has to remind Tom to not "blame everything on the mouse".

 In 2005, a new Tom and Jerry theatrical short, titled The Karate Guard, which had been written and directed by Barbera and Spike Brandt, storyboarded by Joseph Barbera and Iwao Takamoto and produced by Joseph Barbera, Spike Brandt, and Tony Cervone premiered in Los Angeles cinemas on September 27, 2005, as part of the celebration of Tom and Jerry's sixty-fifth anniversary.
-This marked Barbera's first return as a writer, director and storyboard artist on the series since his and Hanna's original MGM cartoon shorts, and last overall; he would die shortly after production ended.
+This marked Barbera's first return as a writer, director and storyboard artist on the series since his and Hanna's original MGM cartoon shorts, and last overall.
+He died shortly after production ended.
 Director/animator, Spike Brandt was nominated for an Annie award for best character animation.
-The short debuted on Cartoon Network on January 27, 2006.
+The short debuted on the Cartoon Network on January 27, 2006.
 The short was filmed in the standard Academy ratio and format.